After the disappointment of Tuesday night its back to league action in a crucial match with Dumbarton at Palmerston.

 The last time the sides met we were top of the table and eight places separated the two sides.
 Now its just three places and seven points.

 Dumbarton have won just once since the 0-0 draw at the Rock back at the beginning of October, a vital 1-0 win over St Mirren.
 Like us, they have also lost to Ayr, Dundee Utd and Morton, unlike us, they've also managed to record a couple of draws against Dunfermline and Raith Rovers.

 Dumbarton have also found goals hard to come by, scoring just four times in those six games.

-This Ladbrokes Championship match kicks off at 3pm on Saturday 20th August at Palmerston.
+This Ladbrokes Championship match kicks off at 3pm on Saturday 3rd December at Palmerston Park, Dumfries.
 Live updates will be available on the website and on twitter and Facebook.
 We will also publish pictures through the day on our new Instagram Channel

 Away fans will be in the Rosefield Salvage Stand.
+Tickets are on sale on the day at the ground from the home ticket office in the Rosefield Salvage Stand - the dedicated away ticket office will not be open for this match.
 Directions on how to get to Palmerston, including parking information, can be found here

 Never been to Palmerston before?
 Read our First Time Fan Guide